ackinty/skelet/README.md

-# Skelet, a slim skelteon
+# Skelet, a slim skeleton

 Based on slim-skeleton by Rob Allen